kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/README.md

 Left joins are used when dealing with missing values.
 As opposed to Inner Join, the rows that could not be matched in both tables, will be omitted in the returned table.

+Return all rows from yellow_taxi_data table even if a zone does not exist in the zones table:
 ```sql
 select 	tpep_pickup_datetime,
 		tpep_dropoff_datetime,